Web Development

 Cache-Control Headers: Use Cache-Control headers to specify caching behavior for your content, including cache duration and cacheability.

-Invalidation: Utilize CloudFront invalidation to purge cached content from edge locations when necessary, ensuring that users receive the latest version of your content.
+Invalidation: Use CloudFront invalidation to purge cached content from edge locations when necessary, so users always receive the latest version of your content.

 Security